Yashvishe-1327/mlc-sp25-aquafina/README.md

 - `mlc/cashflow.py`

 Extend the `ScorableModelTemplate` and include your work.
 The `.process_inputs` and `.predict` methods need to be implemented, and have specific required inputs.
-These inputs are documented in `ScorableModelTemplate.predict` and `ScorableModelTemplate.process_inputs` for each competition.
+See the docstring of these methods, specific to your compeititon, to ensure correct inputs are passed.
 In BugNIST and BirdCLEF, these functions require a list of file paths to each tif or ogg file.
 Cashflow reqiures two inputs, string paths to consumer_data.parquet and transactions.parquet.